(Since my previous posts, quite a few people asked me a basic plan which can be followed, here it is)

 A caveat here, dividends coming from preferred are qualified and taxed at a lower rate while dividends from REITs are not, they are considered a regular income.
 The trick is to hold REIT in Roth IRA account where the income becomes tax-free.

 (Disclaimer: I have not tried these)

-Municipal bonds are usually issued for long term (30 years) and the dividends they pay are tax free (no state or federal taxes) provided the person is resident of that state.
-Rich people love these specially because the dividends are tax free and there is no risk (except for municipality filing bankruptcy) if they are held till maturity.
+Municipal bonds are usually issued for long-term (30 years) and the dividends they pay are tax-free (no state or federal taxes) provided the person is resident of that state.
+Rich people love these especially because the dividends are tax-free and there is no risk (except for municipality filing bankruptcy) if they are held till maturity.

-If they are not held till maturity there is in interest rate risk where bonds can go down in value if interest rate goes up (so, the current market value of the bond will go down) of course reverse can happen as well.
+If they are not held till maturity there is in interest rate risk where bonds can go down in value if the interest rate goes up.
+So, the current market value of the bond will go down and vice-versa.

 - Three-fund portfolio

 Rest of the money should go into a three fund portfolio (discussed earlier).